michelkeus/TechXchangeNL-ansible/README.md

 ### Controller Credentials
 Apart from the already available machine credential, you need a few more..

 - A Credential to be able to communicate with Hashicorp Terraform Cloud.
-Use Credential Type `Hashicorp Terraform Cloud` and the provided token in a var in HCP.
+Use Credential Type `Hashicorp Terraform Cloud` and the provided token in a var in HCP Terraform (formely known as Terraform Cloud).
 - A Credential to be able to sync the Terraform State File that will be used for the inventory source.
 Choose the credential type `Terraform backend configuration`.
 In the backend configuration field enter the following:

   ```text